NeXT: Legacy

 Though not very profitable, the company had a wide-ranging impact on the computer industry.
-Object-oriented programming and graphical user interfaces became more common after the 1988 release of the NeXTcube and NeXTSTEP.
-The technologically successful platform was often held as the trendsetter when other companies started to emulate the success of NeXT's object-oriented system.
+Object-oriented programming and graphical user interfaces became more common after the 1988 release of the NeXT Computer and NeXTSTEP.
+The platform was often held as the trendsetter when other companies started to emulate the success of NeXT's object-oriented system.

-Widely seen as a response to NeXT, Microsoft announced the Cairo project in 1991; the Cairo specification included similar object-oriented user-interface features for a coming consumer version of Windows NT.
+Widely seen as a response to NeXT, Microsoft announced the Cairo project in 1991; the Cairo specification included similar object-oriented user-interface features for a proposed consumer version of Windows NT.
 Although Cairo was ultimately abandoned, some elements were integrated into other projects.

-By 1993, Taligent was considered by the press to be a competitor in objects and operating systems, even without any product release, with NeXT being a main point of comparison.
-For the first few years, Taligent's theoretical innovation was often compared to NeXT's older but mature and commercially established platform, but Taligent's debut release in 1995 was called "too little, too late", especially when compared with NeXT.
+By 1993, Taligent was considered by the press to be a competitor in objects and operating systems, even without any product release, and with NeXT as a main point of comparison.
+For the first few years, Taligent's theoretical innovation was often compared to NeXT's older but mature and commercially established platform, but Taligent's launch in 1995 was called "too little, too late", especially when compared with NeXT.

 Several developers used the NeXT platform to write pioneering programs.
-For example, in 1990, Computer Scientist Tim Berners-Lee used a NeXT Computer to develop the first web browser and web server.
-The game series Doom, and Quake were developed by id Software with NeXT computers.
-Other commercial programs were released for NeXT computers, including Altsys Virtuoso—a vector-drawing program with page-layout features, which was ported to Mac OS and Microsoft Windows as Aldus FreeHand v4—and the Lotus Improv spreadsheet program.
+For example, in 1990, computer scientist Tim Berners-Lee used a NeXT Computer to develop the first web browser and web server.
+The video game series Doom and Quake were developed by id Software using NeXT computers.
+Other commercial programs were released for NeXT computers, including Altsys Virtuoso—a vector-drawing program with page-layout features, which was ported to Mac OS and Windows as Aldus FreeHand v4—and the Lotus Improv spreadsheet program.